lisiki-jp/okinawa_gametheory/README.md

 It means **you** are the boss.
 It's true as long as we are a democratic country.
 And luckily, we are.

-If the majority of potential voters support ending the fake aid, the government has to change the current policy to stay in power.
+If the majority of potential voters support ending the halmful aid, the government has to change the current policy to stay in power.
 You don't have to wait till the next election.
 **We can start today, right now.**